 The CCJPA has entered a partnership with Amtrak, UPRR, and the City of Davis to begin a major program of improvements at the Davis station.
 This project will improve passenger safety and accessibility at this station while reducing train delays, improving railroad fluidity, and providing new pedestrian connectivity to adjacent neighborhoods.
-The first phase of this work will involve replacement of track crossovers and railroad signal system near the station.
-Construction of the first phase is expected to begin in FY 2021-22.
-Design of the remaining improvements will proceed concurrently.
+The first phase of this work involved replacement of track crossovers and railroad signal system near the station.
+At present and into the next fiscal year, CCJPA and partners are involved in the design of the remaining improvements including the complete reconstruction of the Davis Station with a center island platform and new access to the neighborhoods across the railroad tracks from the station.